unilee/TMC_LowerLimbActs/README.md

 ## Data collection for draft paper
-These pages hold original data collected for experiments reported in our draft paper entitled
+These pages hold original data collected for experiments reported in our paper entitled

 _A novel adaptive and on-line IMU-based locomotion activity classification method using a triplet Markov model_